Fatimbit/Fatimbit/README.md

 ### about me:

 I am a new graduate in Software Engineering from the University of Ottawa (we may have met at the Faculty of Engineering's Ceremony of Excellence!).
-I enjoy web development, app development, game development, and design.
-I have a lot of experience leading and collaborating on group projects, as well as completing projects individually.
+I enjoy game development, back-end development, and UX design, among many other things.
+I have previous work experience in both software development and software quality assurance, as well as extensive experience as a design director and project manager within nonprofit organizations.

 ### coding coding coding...